-Conversely, an investor who wants to earn the expected return more rapidly must significantly raise the amount of loss that can be experienced during the
+Conversely, an investor who wants to earn the expected return more rapidly must significantly raise the amount of loss that can be experienced during the investment period.
+An investor who needs to earn the target goal more rapidly will incur a greater possibility of interim loss.

-• Data based on a national portfolio analysis developed by State Street Associates for FCLTGlobal.

-- Assumes an asset allocation, volatility level, and analyzation of monthly volatility input.
+- Data based on a national portfolio analysis developed by State Street Associates for FCLTGlobal. - · Assumes an asset allocation, volatility level, and analyzation of monthly volatility input.
 Changing any of these assumptions would affect the data points marginally but not the overall tradeoffs. - · Assumes that price charges of individual, underlying securities are independent of one another and tend to have the same scale.